2003HARSH/AutoML/readme.md

 **GitHub Repository Description: Machine Learning Model Creation Platform**

-Welcome to our user-friendly Machine Learning (ML) model creation platform designed for individuals with limited or no prior ML experience.
+Welcome to my user-friendly Machine Learning (ML) model creation platform designed for individuals with limited or no prior ML experience.
 This platform empowers users to effortlessly create ML models through an intuitive interface, drag-and-drop functionality, and pre-built templates for various ML tasks such as classification, regression, and clustering.

 **Key Features:**
 - **User-Friendly Interface:** Intuitive design with clear instructions for easy navigation.